MAT MARTIN | WordPress Account Management: Basic Navigation

 A note should be made here to acknowledge the possibility of adding several users to a single WordPress site.
 In many cases this simply won’t be necessary, because separate authorial voices or levels of access are not relevant to the content of a site which either represents a single individual or an organisation with a master admin account.
 However, on blogs where conversation is encouraged or contributors’ identities are to be made distinct this is an important aspect of the WP functionality.

-Users can be granted one of four levels of access.
+Users can be granted one of a few levels of access.
 The following is reproduced from WordPress’ own article on the subject (there’s little point in rephrasing what the horse says).

 Types of user account: